 Preventing injurious falls is just one of many things you’re juggling every day while providing expert care to those you serve.
 Additionally, the mix of patients has changed significantly – in hospitals a majority of the time you’re now caring for older adults, and many of them have complex care needs and comorbidities.

 Assessing fall risk should not be an additional task to an already complex workflow.
 It’s the right thing to do for patient safety, quality of care, and preserving what matters most.

-Too many fall programs simply check the box for environmental rounds (bed low/side rails, brakes locked, and call light in reach) bypassing the real opportunity to reduce modifiable intrinsic risk factors.
-For example, asking “Why does my patient have these risk factors?” and working with your care team to reduce them whenever possible amplifies your impact as a nurse or manager.
+Too many fall programs simply check the box for environmental rounds (bed low/side rails, brakes locked, and call light in reach) bypassing the real opportunity to prevent modifiable intrinsic risk factors.
+For example, asking “Why does my patient have these risk factors?” and working with your care team to prevent them whenever possible amplifies your impact as a nurse or manager.

 Key Benefits for Nurse Manager & NursesHFRM II does not add to an already complex workflowWeb-based contact hours with unlimited seats for nursing to elevate practiceEvidence-based interventions aligned to risk factorsNational experts to support program adoption and sustainmentReduce the human cost of injurious fallsImprove outcomes and standardized care practices

 Keeping your environment safe, minimizing harm, and avoiding the resultant claims continues to be one of the most challenging roles in healthcare.
 The environment, care delivery, and expectations of the consumer or patient continue to rise with consumerism and knowledge of safety concerns.
 Although national data demonstrates fewer claims per occupied bed, there is an increasing trend for higher settlements and pay-outs being reported, which has raised the cost overall.